 Queen Elizabeth National Park

-The only home to the tree-climbing lions in Uganda and the second largest National Park in Uganda located in western Uganda.
+The home to the tree-climbing lions in Uganda and the second largest National Park in Uganda located in western Uganda.
 Queen Elizabeth national park is home to about 612 bird species, the Park has the highest number of recorded bird species in Uganda.
 Its diversity of natural habitats has made it a top birding spot in Uganda.
 The bird habitats range from humid rainforests, acacia, woodlands, lakes, wetlands, and grasslands.
-And with these, the Park is home to globally threatened endemic and near-endemic species.
+The Park is home to globally threatened endemic and near-endemic species.
 Birders can encounter these species during a boat cruise along the Kazinga channel and on a game drive or safari walk.

 Bird species in Queen Elizabeth National Park include; African Skimmer, Grey-headed Kingfisher, Verreaux’s Eagle-owl, Swamp Flycatcher, African Fish Eagle, Long-tailed Cormorants, Martial Eagle, Papyrus Canary, Papyrus Gonolek, Gabon, and Slender-tailed Nightjars.
-Bird species like the Shoebill, White-winged Warbler, Thin-tailed Nightjars, Black Bee-eaters, White-winged Terns, Grey-ramped Buttonquail, Squacco Heron, Malachite Kingfisher, and Collared Pratincole, to mention but a few also call this Park home.
+Bird species like the Shoebill, White-winged Warbler, Thin-tailed Nightjars, White-winged Terns, Grey-ramped Buttonquail, Squacco Heron, Malachite Kingfisher, and Collared Pratincole, to mention but a few also call this Park home.